Linda Hamilton returns in first official look at new Terminator movie

 The Terminator's back.

-Paramount Pictures tweeted the first look at the latest installment of the Terminator franchise, Wednesday.
+Paramount Pictures on Wednesday tweeted the first look at the latest installment of the Terminator franchise.
 It's a picture of cast members Natalia Reyes, Mackenzie Davis and Linda Hamilton.

 Hamilton played Sarah Connor in the original movie, as well as the 1991 sequel Terminator 2: Judgment Day.